saleyn/utxx/README.md

 applications.

-The library is free to use under LGPLv2 license for non-commercial projects, and has a commercial open source licence for commercial use (contact the author for commercial licensing details).
+The library is free to use under LGPLv2 license for non-commercial projects, and has a commercial open source license for commercial use (contact the author for commercial licensing details).

 The components include:

+* Logging framework with pluggable back-ends using Inversion of Control design pattern
 * Custom allocators (including atomic pool allocator, stack allocator)
 * Atomic functions
 * Bitmap mask with fast iteration